 The President’s Company is located in the Independence Palace, next to the Independence Square, that is, on the opposite side of the tourist center.
 It is relatively large, but it must be a bit smaller than the one in Washington.
 There are more people queuing in.
 After all, this is the first president of Washington.
 Office place.

 The entrance is the most distinctive symbol of the separation of powers.
 It takes about half an hour to visit inside.

 It is not so much the Presidential Palace as it is the ruins.
 This place was demolished as early as the 19th century!
 Later it became a public toilet!
 Only recently was it excavated and reorganized, the foundation was dug out, and the outline of the house was simply surrounded on the ground as a memorial.

-The presidential palace was a government agency during the Civil War.
-It was also a candidate city for the capital, and then moved to Washington.
+The Presidential Palace was a government agency during the American Civil War.
+It was also a candidate city for the capital that year, and then moved to Washington.

 Philadelphia used to be the capital in the history of the United States, so the Presidential Palace also existed.
 You can compare it to the White House, which is pretty good.